BCLibraries/burns-exhibits/content/boland/public eye.md

 {{< /galleryfigure >}}
 {{< /galleryrow >}}

-When constituents visited Washington, D.C. and requested to meet Boland, he would regularly oblige them.Boland's staff would usually take a photograph of Boland and the visitors on the steps of the Capitol, with the distinctive dome in the background and mail a copy to the constituents.
-Another way that Boland kept in touch with his constituents was to send out newsletters or create recordings to address specific issues or legislation.
+When constituents visited Washington, D.C. and requested to meet Boland, he would regularly oblige them.
+Boland's staff would usually take a photograph of Boland and the visitors on the steps of the Capitol, with the distinctive dome in the background, and mail a copy to the constituents.
+Another way that Boland kept in touch with his constituents was to send out newsletters or create audio and video recordings to address specific issues or legislation.
 Boland often made audio recordings on red Edison diamond discs and had accompanying transcripts prepared.
 Burns Library has digitized all of these discs; the one in this exhibit concerns flood control and can be listened to in the Reading Room.

 {{< galleryrow >}}

 {{< galleryfigure src="../037-BolandB131F2-WarnerSchool.jpg"
-           headline="Boland and Ted Kennedy pose with Springfield, MA students outside the Capitol, April 10, 1964.">}} Box 131, Folder 2,  [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003"
+           headline="Boland and Ted Kennedy pose with Springfield, MA students outside the Capitol, April 10, 1964.">}} Box 131, Folder 2,  [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003
 {{< /galleryfigure >}}

 {{< galleryfigure src="../025-BolandB121F20-RedEdisonDiscA.jpg"